sa6uhi/todo-api/README.md

   - **Errors**:
     - 401 Unauthorized: `{ "detail": "Not authenticated" }` if no token is provided.
     - 401 Unauthorized: `{ "detail": "Couldn't validate credentials!" }` if token is invalid.
+    - 401 Unauthorized: `{ "detail": "Token has expired!" }` if the JWT token is expired.
     - 422 Unprocessable Entity: If `title` is empty or exceeds 100 characters, or `description` exceeds 500 characters.
   - **Notes**:
     - The task is automatically associated with the authenticated user.